 Never one to follow the pack, Jennifer Lawrence does the opposite of dieting and working out before a big red-carpet event: she chills out to the max.
 The 26-year-old swears by chamomile tea and Epsom salt baths to destress and debloat before she shimmies into black-tie garb.
 “Chamomile tea helps to calm the body and get rid of stress that could build up before an event, leading to bloating,” explains her trainer, Dalton Wong.
 “The dandelion tea is a brilliant diuretic, so it helps to prevent water retention and flushes out toxins.”
 For even more ways to ward off bloat before a big event, don’t miss these 25 Best Foods That Beat Bloating.

 Jennifer Jason Leigh

 Former The Biggest Loser coach and Hollywood trainer, Bob Harper, has been helping countless celebrity clients get red carpet-ready for years.
 However, his first notable client was Jennifer Jason Leigh.
 Harper’s go-to award season rapid weight loss plan is very restrictive, and it isn’t intended for use past one week.
-He suggests women consume just 800 calories per day; for men, he advises consuming 1,200 a day.
+He suggests women consume just 800 calories per day; for men, he advises consuming 1,200 a day, which is definitely how to lose weight fast .
 He suggests limiting complex carbs to breakfast only, loading up on vegetables, and avoiding things that can cause bloat like alcohol and sodium.
 As for working out, Harper suggests doing 45 minutes of walking in the morning.
 Why the morning?
 He says research shows that people who sweat before they eat have an easier time sticking to their diets, lose more weight, and burn more fat.